 The East African Community (EAC) is a regional intergovernmental organisation founded in 1967.
 The work of the EAC is guided by its Treaty (2000) which established the Community.

 EAC Partner States

-The EAC is currently made up of five Partner States: Burundi, Kenya, Rwanda, Tanzania and Uganda.
+The EAC is currently made up of six Partner States: Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda.
 Admission to the Community is guided by criteria spelt out in Article 3 of the EAC Treaty.